NotYourAverageGamer/AscensionChat/README.md

    - Disable the `Public Bot` option
    - Enable `PRESENCE INTENT`, `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT` under `Privileged Gateway Intents`. **This is important!
 Without it, your bot will not work!**
    - Underneath where it says `TOKEN`, click `Copy`. _(If you can't see a copy option, click reset then copy)_ This is what Ascension Chat will use to log into Discord.

+2. Invite your bot to Discord:
+   - Go back to <https://discordapp.com/developers/applications/> and click your new Bot application.
+   - In the browser, enter: <https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot>
+     - Replace **`CLIENT_ID`** (the one in CAPS) in the URL with the token from the Discord applications page earlier.
+   - Assign the bot the necessary Discord roles/permissions to view/enter your desired channels.

+## Configure ascensionchat.conf

-2. Configure AscensionChat by opening `ascensionchat.conf` in your text editor of choice.
+1. Configure AscensionChat by opening `ascensionchat.conf` in your preferred text editor.
 You can also create your own file using the supplied `ascensionchat.conf` as a template.

    - **Discord** section:
      - `token`: Paste the `Bot token` you copied above.